arkni8/space-tourism-webpage/README.md

 ### Acknowledgments

-I would primarily thank Frontend Mentor to giving me a challenge which could push my vision and inspire me to look for ways to implement new techniques anf features that I couldn't have thought about as I started Web development only a month or two ago.
+I would primarily thank Frontend Mentor to giving me a challenge which could push my vision and inspire me to look for ways to implement new techniques and features that I couldn't have thought about as I started Web development only a month or two ago.
 This project works like a great stepping stone for me and gives me confidence about what I am able to achieve by myself.